The Tumors & Stages of Breast Cancer Explained

 Breast Cancer Prevention

-Unfortunately, there is no guaranteed way to prevent breast cancer.
-As Arshin Sheybani, M.D. of John Stoddard Cancer Center states, “there are many factors that contribute to a woman’s risk for breast cancer that are beyond our control including age, genetics and the mere fact of being female.”
+“There are many factors that contribute to a woman’s risk for breast cancer that are beyond our control including age, genetics and the mere fact of being female,” Dr. Sheybani says.

 However, there are steps women can take to lower their risk.
-Anne Varner, P.A. of John Stoddard Cancer Center provides the following as a great starting point to help lower the risk of any type of cancer.
+Anne Varner, UnityPoint Health, provides the following as a great starting point to help lower the risk of any type of cancer:

 - Get vaccinated: Certain immunizations can help reduce your cancer risk.